-We are committed to enhancing our relationship with Indigenous governments as these interested and affected parties are currently underrepresented within our standard-setting process.
+We are committed to enhancing our relationship with Indigenous governments as these stakeholders are currently underrepresented within our standard-setting process.
 This will be achieved by:

 - establishing more robust channels of communication and building stronger ties with these communities; - collaborating with Indigenous governments and institutions to better understand their unique needs and challenges; and - considering the development of specific working groups or advisory committees.